cloudbennett/cloudformation-aws-marketplace-saas-extras/csv-metering/README.md

 # AWS Marketplace CSV-based Metering Solution
 This optional add-on works with the [AWS Marketplace Serverless SaaS Integration](https://github.com/aws-samples/aws-marketplace-serverless-saas-integration) to give sellers a manual, simple, CSV-based method for publishing custom metering usage to AWS Marketplace. **Do not** use this unless you:
 1. Have a Limited or Public listing for a SaaS product on AWS Marketplace.
 2. Your listing uses "subscription" (usage-based) or "pay-as-you-go" (contract with consumption) [pricing models](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-pricing-models.html).
-This does not work with contract-based pricing or other [product deliver methods](https://docs.aws.amazon.com/marketplace/latest/userguide/product-preparation.html).
+This does not work with contract-based pricing or other [product delivery methods](https://docs.aws.amazon.com/marketplace/latest/userguide/product-preparation.html).
 3. You have deployed the Serverless SaaS Integration.

 ## Intended for